ageitgey/face_recognition/README.md

 ![unknown](https://cloud.githubusercontent.com/assets/896692/23582465/81f422f8-00df-11e7-8b0d-75364f641f58.png)

-Then in you simply run the command `face_recognition`, passing in the folder of known people and the folder (or single image) with unknown people and it tells you who is in each image:
+Then simply run the command `face_recognition`, passing in the folder of known people and the folder (or single image) with unknown people, to find out who is in each image:

 ```bash
 $ face_recognition ./pictures_of_people_i_know/ ./unknown_pictures/